 Maalem Hamid El Kasri Supergroup: Maalems Hassan Ben Jaafer, Hassan Hakmoun, Hamid El Kasri and Abdeslam Alikkane Will Calhoun, Jamaaladeen Tacuma, Marcus Strickland and Marc Carey

 Just a few weeks later, after the visiting maalems went home, Innov Gnawa came together again at BRIC in Brooklyn to open for Malian guitar maestro Vieux Farka Touré.
 The band was in finest form, filling the space with their songs and again marching in from behind the audience with qraqeb and tbel.
 Maalem Ben Jaafer’s impassioned voice and lyrical guembri playing led the group.
-For a few songs, Samir Langus took over for the maalem on guembri, showing his talent as a future maalem.
+For a few songs, Samir Langus took over on the guembri, showing his talent as a future maalem.

 Maalem Hassan Ben Jaafer Samir Langus

 There’s continuity from one performance to the next in lyrics and melody but every rendition varies according to the energy of the musicians and of the audience; an improvised section may be drawn out or a chorus repeated.
 The Gnawis have to be highly tuned in to each other to keep in sync.
-The kouyous watches the maalem, reading his flow of sound for signals to abruptly change tempos or switch to a new rhythm, something Innov Gnawa does remarkably well.
+The kouyous watch the maalem, reading his flow of sound for signals to abruptly change tempos or switch to a new rhythm, something Innov Gnawa does remarkably well.
 Those playing qraqebs have to listen very closely to keep their rhythms exactly aligned – at a galloping tempo, one little slip can send the delicately balanced cycle into a tangled jumble.
 It says something about the depth of experience and intimacy with the music for a group of five or six to be able to move so deftly together.

 The pairing of Innov Gnawa and Vieux Farka Touré was a keen choice, considering the historic bonds between the music of each.
 Touré recognized the link between Gnawa and the music of northern Mali, saying in an interview with Afropop, that “It’s the same, man; the Gnawa music and the music from the north of Mali–the real same, no difference.
 Just these people are playing with the ngoni [guembri] and we’re playing the guitar, but it’s the same man, very same.”